joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/25/technology/microsoft-earnings.html

 **In Trump Tower, the President-Elect Praised the Man Who Kept His Secrets**\
-`David Pecker, former publisher of The National Enquirer, found himself at a meeting of the future administration.
-Donald J. Trump thanked him for burying stories.`\
+`David Pecker, former publisher of The National Enquirer, said he found himself at a meeting of the future administration.
+He testified that Donald J. Trump thanked him for burying stories.`\
 https://nytimes.com/2024/04/25/nyregion/trump-david-pecker-hush-money-trial.html

 **Far-Right Greek Party Is Banned From E.U.
 Parliament Elections**\